octo-technology/OpenTezos/docs/explorer/available-tezos-indexers.md

 - requires a Postgres database
 - limited data, no contracts // TODO: No contract what?
 No contract data?
 What does limited mean here?

+> **Postgre server impacts speed performance**.
+> The trade off of Postgres server is that for each index
+> you have you will insert data at a slower pace.
+> Essentially when you insert your data with an index
+> it must write data to two places as well as maintain the sort on the index as you insert data

 ## Cryptonomic Conseil

 // TODO: Intro.
 When was it build?
 Is it up to date?